top of page

 What You'll Find Here

-At its core, the research asks: How do we relate to the decaying spaces around us?
-And perhaps more importantly: What possibilities for belonging and agency emerge when we engage with these forgotten places?
+• What possibilities for belonging and agency emerge when we engage with forgotten places?

 Through this process, I have been able to:

-Map my personal encounters with urban decay in Paisley, while listening to the stories of artists, activists and everyday residents who are deeply connected to these places.
+• Map my own encounters with urban decay, while listening to the voices of artists, activists and residents.

-Build a growing archive of photographs and videos of decaying site - contributed by workshop participants and gathered during my cycling explorations around town.
+• Build a growing archive of photographs and videos of decaying sites, gathered through workshops and cycling explorations around town.

-Design a walking route that weaves together some of these spaces, offering a new way to see and experience Paisley's landscape through the lens of transformation and care.
+• Design a walking route that threads these spaces together, offering new ways of seeing Paisley's landscape through the Lens of transformation and care.

-The website is more than just a documentation of academic work.
-Its a living, breathing map of engagement, and exists to:
+The website is more than a record of academic research.
+Its a living map of engagement, created to:

-Share the creative and collaborative methods that shaped this research
+• Share the creative and collaborative methods that shaped this work.

-Make the hidden visible, highlighting the wealth of unused and decaying spaces across Paisley
+• Make the hidden visible, highlighting Paisley's unused and decaying spaces.

-Encourage new ways of thinking about regeneration, not as large-scale development, but as community-driven regenesis.
+• Encourage new ways of thinking about regeneration - not as top-down development, but as community-driven renewal.